-Huaso Trail, Chile
+Huaso Trail, Circuit Ride, Chile

 Private horseback riding tour - 7 Days

-- stay on a private island
+- unique private island stay

-- horse ride through the Patagonian wilderness
+- horse ride through the magnificent Patagonian wilderness

 - many river and lake crossings